EGCG, curcumin and cocoa flavanols for cellulite

 Green tea vs turmeric vs cocoa flavanols: which is best for detoxing, skin firmness, anti-aging and cellulite removal?

-Most people looking into popular superfood ingredients, especially turmeric, matcha tea and cocoa, to help them detox their body, either from the festive excesses in the winter or to get ready for summer in the spring.
+Most people look into popular superfood ingredients, especially turmeric, matcha tea and cocoa, to help them detox their body, either from the festive excesses in the winter or to get slimmer for summer in the spring.

 Being big proponents of natural health, and specifically polyphenol-rich herbs, we have looked into the benefits and nutrient content of each of these popular superfoods and have come to some interesting findings.